mortenlj/python101/src/python101.rst

     - No need to declare a variable, just assign to it
     - printf-style formatting of strings
     - Everything is an object, with attributes and methods that can be called
+    - There are no constants in Python, except by convention

 Built-in datatypes (dict)
 =========================